The McNair Post-Baccalaureate Achievement Program provides scholars with:

 Graduate/Professional School Selection

-The program provides participants individual and group tutoring in all subject areas with special emphasis on technical areas and writing assistance.
+The program provides individual and group tutoring in all subject areas with special emphasis on technical areas and writing assistance.